thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ## 5 Known limitations

 ***
-1. How to run on real iOS device?
+1. How to run the App on real iOS device?

   If you want to run the app on a real iOS device, you must follow this steps:
   * a) Disable BitCode